12 of the Best Plant-Based Proteins Even Non-Vegetarians Should Eat

 Okay, so now that we've gotten that out of the way, let's address plant-based protein.
 We know—people are riding the no-meat wave hard these days more than ever before.
 Other than the fact that meatless meals have become such a "trend," we will say there are healthy ways to mix plant-based proteins into your diet that arguably do more good for your body than animal proteins.
-If you're trying to shed meat from your diet for ethical or health-conscious reasons, finding good sources of plant proteins rich in things like amino acids and vitamins are important.
+If you're trying to shed meat from your diet for ethical or health-conscious reasons, finding good sources of plant proteins rich in things like amino acids and vitamins is important.

 "The myth that plant proteins are incomplete, necessitating protein combining, has been well refuted," explains Griffin.
-"For example, pea protein alone contains all the essential amino acids necessary for human health, and by eating a variety of foods and meeting your calorie requirements, for vegan or vegetarian diets, complementary proteins are not necessary in a single meal or beverage.
+"For example, pea protein alone contains all the essential amino acids necessary for human health, and by eating a variety of foods and meeting your calorie requirements, for vegan or vegetarian diets, complementary proteins are not necessary for a single meal or beverage.
 By eating an adequate amount of a variety of plant-based sources of protein, your body will attain all nine essential amino acids, supporting all vital functions that protein provides."

-"Pea protein contains essential amino acids and has a high leucine content compared to most plant-based proteins," explains Grifin.
-“Leucine is the most important amino acid as it pertains to muscle growth, maintenance repair, and triggering muscles to make protein that may lead to improvements over time in lean body mass, strength, and body composition.
+"Pea protein contains essential amino acids and has a high leucine content compared to most plant-based proteins," explains Griffin.
+"Leucine is the most important amino acid as it pertains to muscle growth, maintenance repair, and triggering muscles to make protein that may lead to improvements over time in lean body mass, strength, and body composition.
 Peas also contain a relatively high amount of the essential amino acid lysine, compared to other plant sources.

 "Pea protein is utilized in all Evolve RTD Protein Shakes.
-The pea source is actually a yellow pea, which is low in fat and naturally cholesterol free," she says.
+The pea source is actually a yellow pea, which is low in fat and naturally cholesterol-free," she says.

-Nutrition: 1 cup cooked peas = 5 g protein
+Nutrition: 1 cup cooked peas = 5g protein

 "Beans are good sources of protein and contain a relatively higher amount of lysine, compared to other plant protein sources," says Giffin.
 "Of all the beans, the soybean has the highest protein content.
-They contain all essential amino acids and a 1/2 cup serving of soybeans provides as much potassium as a medium banana."
+They contain all essential amino acids and a half-cup serving of soybeans provides as much potassium as a medium banana."

 Valdez is also a big fan of soybeans and its benefits.
-"Coming from an Asian background, soy was a very popular dish in my house and continues to be popular plant-based protein for me," says Valdez.
+"Coming from an Asian background, soy was a very popular dish in my house and continues to be a popular plant-based protein for me," says Valdez.
 "I love it because it has various uses.
 For example, soybeans can definitely be a wonderful snack on its own or in a salad.”
-Valdez also notes that soy contains lunasin, which is reported to have cancer preventative properties and other inflammatory properties to regulate cholesterol metabolism.
+Valdez also notes that soy contains lunasin, which is reported to have cancer-preventative properties and other inflammatory properties to regulate cholesterol metabolism.
 He also explains that soy has calcium, copper, magnesium, and vitamin B, which are all great to consume on a regular basis."